 You can find their webcams and films documenting social campaigns here:

 A participatory installation that ‘opened up’ and cheered up space for guests

 For this project I worked with Brockley Open Studios local schools and a women’s refugee group to explore local spaces that were either inviting or hostile.
 Through the process we created a collective kalaidescopic artwork from coloured gravel that combined the idea of the British garden path with the Hindi idea of Rangoli – a welcoming ritual.
 People were invited to contribute to this throughout the day.

-The caravan was at Croft Fest 2017 in June with site specific installation Space for the People – which saw the interior of the caravan become a miniature Zen Garden with works by Brockley based artist Kaori Homma.
-Origami workshops for kids took place outside.
+For Croft Fest the interior of the caravan become a miniature Zen Garden with works by Brockley based artist Kaori Homma.
+Origami making took place at the table outside.

-> CARAVAN ARTS works with artists, local communities & places to create temporary, site specific & immersive works within & around the 13ft space of the vintage van.
+CARAVAN ARTS works with artists, local communities & places to create temporary, site specific & immersive works within & around the 13ft space of the vintage van.